calbert-hall/java-hackathon/README.md

   You'll be working in the `Hackathon_Activity` file in `src/test/java/Hackathon`.
 An example solution is available in the `Hackathon_Solution` file, but don't look unless you're stuck!
 If you want to see view the expected results, you can run `mvn -D test=Hackathon_Solution test
 `.

 1. Open up the `Hackathon_Activity` java file.
 Put your name (or team name) as the Batch name, and be sure to set your API key as you did in the first example.
-You can run this using `mvn -D test=Hackathon_Activity -D devUrl=applifashionv1 test`
+You can run this using `mvn -D test=Hackathon_Activity -D devUrl=applifashionv1 test`.

 2. We'll start with a test on [Applifashion V1](https://demo.applitools.com/gridHackathonV1.html).
 Create an Applitools test that navigates to the main page and takes a full page screenshot.
 See the first example on how to do this.